nocturlab/vi-v/design/README.md

 ## Before starting

-Before starting to develop Vi-v we need to think how it will work.
+Before starting to develop Vi-v we need to think about how it will work.

 ## Usage